Explore T-cell Bispecific Antibodies

 CEA=carcinoembryonic antigen; Fab=fragment of antigen binding; Fc=fragment, crystallizable.

-Genentech is exploring the potential of two innovative T-cell
+Genentech is exploring the potential of innovative T-cell bispecific

-bispecific antibody structures to reinitiate an antitumor immune
+antibody structures to reinitiate an antitumor immune response across

-Simultaneous 1:1 or 2:1 binding of a T-cell bispecific antibody to CD3 on T cells and a tumor cell surface antigen, such as CEA or CD20, may result in cross-linking, a junction formation between the T cell and tumor cell, and subsequent downstream signaling that leads to T-cell–mediated tumor killing through4,5
+Simultaneous binding of a T-cell bispecific antibody to CD3 on T cells and a tumor cell surface antigen, such as CEA or CD20, may result in cross-linking, a junction formation between the T cell and tumor cell, and subsequent downstream signaling that leads to T-cell–mediated tumor killing through4,5

 - T-cell activation and secretion of cytotoxic granules